Polylith

 This gives us a joyful development experience and a high degree of flexibility in how to run the code in production.

 If you want to quickly see if Polylith is for you, please jump to the Sharing code page.
-Another good start could be to read this blog post that explains Polylith through the lens of the Hexagonal architecture.
+Another good start could be to read a blog post or continue reading here!

 There are several ways of learning Polylith: